puppetlabs/puppet-instruqt-tracks/pe-501-lab-3-0-deploy-changes-to-a-test-environment/01-configure-a-deployment-to-a-test-environment/assignment.md

 ✅ **Result:** New code was deployed directly to the Development environment by means of a Direct Deployment stage in your Main pipeline.
 This deployment was triggered by a merge request made when changes from your **feature_test_motd** code branch flagged a merge request in Gitlab.<br><br>

 --------
 🎈 **Congratulations!** In this lab you added a deployment step to the main pipeline for the control repo.
 You used Gitlab to trigger the Main pipeline.
 You then added a trigger based on a merge request from the main branch of the control repo.
-You also inspected the Impact Analysis of the jobs that you ran, and promoted a pipeline to deploy.
 This is a best-practice workflow for deploying changes to test nodes.

 When you are finished with this lab, click **Next**.